hcrest/sh2-ftdi-hal/README.md

 ```

 Run DSF logger in 'batch' mode to enable the GameRV sensors along with the Activity Classifier and the Step Detector.
-Create a batch file called 'sensorList.lst'.
+Create a batch file called 'sensorlist.lst'.
 List out the SH2 Sensor ID of the required sensors; one sensor per line.
 ```
 8
 24